 The Water of Leith

 Before becoming an Edinburgh resident, I didn’t know the city had a river running through it.
 Through the COVID-19 lockdowns, my route for local daily exercise often followed the walkway that runs along the banks of the river.
 It ranges from picturesque to post-industrial, running through some of the wealthiest areas of the city, between more deprived communities and industrial sites.
 It creates a continuous natural corridor for wildlife, running from the edge of the Pentland Hills in the south-west to the Firth of Forth in Leith, north of the city centre.
 I photographed these scenes on walks by the Water of Leith between 2020 and 2024.
 A time of change in my life, and an uncertain time for society as a whole.
 The river changes with the seasons and with the weather, but its flow is constant, reliable, to some extent predictable and dependable.
 During the early days of the pandemic, I found it comforting to see spring unfolding by the Water of Leith; nature had not stopped.
-In 2024, with pandemic life in the land of memory, working more, exploring new projects and ideas, and spending less time by the river, it seemed like a natural point to reflect.
-Not necessarily an end, but a recognition that the conditions of life have changed since I began this series.
+In 2024 I found myself working more, exploring new projects and ideas, and spending less time by the river.
+It felt like a natural point to reflect and gather these images together.
 Life moves on, and the river continues to flow.